What should my major be?

 What is AMCAS?

 The American Medical College Application Service (AMCAS) is a non-profit, centralized application processing service that is only available to applicants to the first-year entering classes at participating U.S. medical schools.
 Most medical schools use AMCAS as the primary application method.
 Regardless of the number of medical schools to which you apply, you submit just one online application to AMCAS.
 AMCAS does not render any admission decisions and does not advise applicants where to apply.
-Advanced standing and transfer applicants should contact the medical schools directly for assistance.

 Is financial aid available for medical schools?